-Wastewater treatment is through an existing septic system; however, no bathrooms are proposed in the processing facility.
-ADA Portable toilets are proposed.
+Wastewater treatment is through an existing septic system for the home.
+The proposed processing facility will also include ADA restrooms.

 • Describe how this project is consistent with the County's General Plan and Zoning Ordinance.

 The general plan and zoning ordinance sections pertaining to cannabis cultivation were referenced in the making